 The ADM School District is a vibrant district, uniquely positioned at the intersection of suburban and small town Iowa just outside the Des Moines metro area.
-The district is comprised of the communities of Adel (pop.
-4,047), DeSoto (pop.
-1,091) and Minburn (pop.
-379), along with the surrounding area.
-The total population of the district is just over 7,000 residents.
+The district is comprised of the communities of Adel , DeSoto and Minburn, along with the surrounding area.

-Adel is the county seat of Dallas County, the fastest growing county in the state of Iowa and the 17th fastest growing county in the United States as of the 2014 U.S. Census Bureau estimates.
+Adel is the county seat of Dallas County, one of the fastest growing county in the state of Iowa and the United States of America.
 Adel’s most recognizable landmark is the Dallas County Courthouse, a 1902 structure which draws architectural inspiration from a French castle.

-Minburn, located north of Adel and south of Perry, is another stop on the Raccoon River Valley Trail, with connections to Perry and Dallas Center.
-Minburn residents and trail users should make sure to visit the town’s recently-restored rail depot, which is now the site of a cafe.
+Minburn, located north of Adel and south of Perry, is a stop on the Raccoon River Valley Trail, with connections to Perry and Dallas Center, and Adel.
+Minburn residents and trail the town’s recently-restored rail depot, which is now the site of a cafe.
 One of Minburn’s native sons, Warren Allen Smith, is a prominent author, businessman, and New York City icon.